spywhere/plug.nvim/docs/extensions/api.md

 **Returns**:

-Any value will be discarded, or returns `false` to prevent plug.nvim to proceed with the installation of all plugins
+Any value will be discarded, or returns `false` to prevent plug.nvim to proceed with the installation of all plugins.

 ### `plugin_options`

-Produced when plug.nvim try to setup a plugin through plugin manager
+Produced when plug.nvim try to setup a plugin through plugin manager.

 **Parameters**: